Data protection

 What data is stored by Klarna Checkout?

-As soon as you opt for the Klarna payment service and pay using the Klarna Checkout payment method, you also transmit personal data to the company.
-Technical data such as browser type, operating system, our Internet address, date and time, language settings, time zone settings and IP address are collected from you on the Klarna checkout page and transmitted to the Klarna servers and stored there.
-This data is also saved if you have not yet completed an order.
+As soon as you choose the Klarna payment service and pay using the Klarna Checkout payment method, you also transmit personal data to the company.
+On the Klarna Checkout page, technical data such as browser type, operating system, our Internet address, date and time, language settings, time zone settings and IP address are collected from you and transmitted to Klarna's servers and stored there.
+This data is stored even if you have not yet completed an order.

-• Contact information: name, date of birth, national ID number, title, billing and shipping address, email address, phone number, nationality or salary.
+• Contact information: name, date of birth, national ID number, title, billing and shipping address, email address, telephone number, nationality or salary.

-• Payment information such as credit card details or your bank account number
+• Payment information such as credit card details or your account number

 • Product information such as tracking number, type of item and price of the product

-In addition, there is also data that can be collected optionally, if you consciously decide to do so.
-These are, for example, political, religious or ideological beliefs or various health data.
+There is also data that can be collected optionally, provided you consciously decide to do so.
+These include political, religious or ideological beliefs or various health data.

-In addition to the data mentioned above, Klarna can also collect data about the goods or services that you buy or order, either itself or through third parties (such as through us or through public databases).
-This can be, for example, the tracking number or the type of item ordered, but also information about your creditworthiness, your income or the granting of credit.
-Klarna may also share your personal information with service providers such as software providers, data storage providers or us as a retailer.
+In addition to the data mentioned above, Klarna may also collect data on the goods or services you buy or order, either itself or through third parties (such as us or public databases).
+This may include, for example, the shipment number or the type of item ordered, but also information about your creditworthiness, your income or credit approvals.
+Klarna may also pass on your personal data to service providers such as software providers, data storage providers or us as a retailer.

 When data is automatically entered into a form, cookies are always involved.
 If you do not want to use this function, you can deactivate these cookies at any time.
 Further down in the text you will find instructions on how to delete, deactivate or manage cookies in your browser.
 Our tests have shown that Klarna does not set any cookies directly.
-If you choose the payment method “Klarna Sofort” and click on “Order”, you will be redirected to the Sofort website.
-After the successful payment you will come to our thank you page.
-There the following cookie is set by sofort.com:
+If you choose the payment method "Klarna Sofort" and click on "Order", you will be redirected to the Sofort website.
+After successful payment, you will be taken to our thank you page.
+There, sofort.com sets the following cookie:

 Name : SOFUEB